logo

 The Darkest Skies in the Lowcountry

-As the sun sinks behind the salt marsh, we’ll travel by boat through the Cape Romain Wildlife Refuge and drop you on the wild beach of Bulls Island just as the stars begin to appear.
+Drift away from the fading city lights as we travel by boat through the pristine saltmarsh of Cape Romain Wildlife Refuge and arrive on the wild beach of Bulls Island.
 From this remote shoreline, walk beneath a truly dark sky where the Milky Way stretches overhead and meteors streak across the horizon in one of the most awe-inspiring night sky experiences on the East Coast.

 4 hours | $75